microsoft/FLAML/website/docs/Examples/AutoML-NLP.md

 ### A simple sequence classification example

-To use the sequence classification module in FLAML, simply load your data, convert it to the pandas format, and call automl.fit:
+To perform the sequence classification task in FLAML, simply load your data, convert it to the pandas format, and use `AutoML.fit()`:

 ```python
 from flaml import AutoML